hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/26_GENERAL_REFLECTIONS.md

 devoted his energy to the cause of journaUsm and became the premier editor in the country.
 Mr. Gokhale came to be a great favourite with the Moderate leaders.
-Mr. Tilak founded a new school of poHtical thought of ivhich he was the undisputed and most influential leader.
+Mr. Tilak founded a new school of political thought of ivhich he was the undisputed and most influential leader.
 Mr. Gokhale's politics and opportunities made him a persona grata with the Indian Bureaucracy and